dustinpfister/blog_posts/_posts/canvas-game.md

 So in order to get started with canvas it would be a good idea to learn a thing or two about javaScript to begin with if you have not done so before hand.
 I will not be covering the basics of javaScript development here, there will be some simple copy and past examples, but you need to know the basics of how to get them working.

-## 2 - Canvas game one - Simple moving box example
+## 2 - Canvas Game One - Simple moving box example

 In this example I have worked out just a simple moving box example.
 Many Games might start out with this kind of structure that just involves moving a box around a screen.
 So it would be a good idea to start of with something just very simple like this if you are new to canvas game development.
 We all need to start somewhere when it comes to this sort of thing, so lets get this one out of the way.